iboard/yarb/REFACTORING_NOTES.md

-This refactoring defines a class `NilUser` which offers all the public methods of a regular User-object but returns some 'defaults' only, but whitout any logic behind. `authorized?` always returns `false` and so.
+This refactoring defines a class `NilUser` which offers all the public methods of a regular User-object but returns some 'defaults' only, but whitout any logic behind. `authorized?` always returns `false` and so on.

 Instead of